joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The ED is responsible for ensuring that the organization operates efficiently, effectively, and in accordance with its mission and values.
 The ED is also responsible for ensuring that the organization remains financially stable and sustainable, and that it is able to achieve its long-term strategic goals.

+## Chairperson of the Board (COB)

+The chairperson of the board (COB), also known as the board chair or board president, is responsible for leading the board of directors of an organization.
+The board chair plays a critical role in the success of an organization, providing leadership, guidance, and oversight to the board of directors.
+The board chair is usually elected by the other board members.

+Typical COB responsibilities include:

+* Leading board meetings: The board chair is responsible for running board meetings, setting the agenda, and ensuring that all board members have an opportunity to participate.

+* Facilitating board communication: The board chair serves as a liaison between the board and the organization's leadership, communicating important updates and decisions to both parties.

+* Providing guidance and support: The board chair is often called upon to provide guidance and support to the organization's leadership team, particularly during times of crisis or major change.

+* Fostering a positive board culture: The board chair is responsible for ensuring that the board operates in a constructive and respectful manner, fostering a positive and productive board culture.

+* Overseeing board performance: The board chair is responsible for overseeing the performance of the board as a whole, ensuring that the board is functioning effectively and meeting its obligations.

+* Ensuring compliance: The board chair is responsible for ensuring that the organization is in compliance with relevant laws and regulations, and that the board is fulfilling its legal and ethical responsibilities.

 ## Board of directors (BOD)

 The board of directors (BOD) is a group of individuals who oversee the management and direction of a company or organization.
 They are responsible for ensuring that the company is being run in a way that maximizes value and minimizes risk.
 They are elected or appointed by the shareholders or members of the organization.